Lionel Richie: Personal life

 Richie helped to raise over $3.1 million for the Breast Cancer Research Foundation.
-Richie told the crowd that his grandmother was diagnosed with breast cancer in her 80s, but survived and lived until she was 103 years old.
+Richie told the crowd that his grandmother was diagnosed with breast cancer in her 80s, but that she survived and lived until she was 103 years old.
 He stated that she was his enduring symbol of hope and his reason for becoming a breast cancer activist.

 Awards and honors

 Richie has won four Grammy Awards including Song of the Year in 1985 for "We Are the World" which he co-wrote with Michael Jackson, Album of the Year in 1984 for Can't Slow Down, Producer of the Year (Non-Classical) in 1984, and Best Male Pop Vocal Performance for Truly in 1982.

 Richie was the first person to receive an RIAA diamond album award.

 Richie has been nominated for two Golden Globe awards and won one.
 In 1982, he was nominated for Best Original Song for the film Endless Love.
 In 1986, he was nominated and won the award for Best Original Song for the song "Say You, Say Me", featured in the film White Nights.
 This song also won the Academy Award for Best Original Song.